MongoHQ/orphanage/README.md

 ## purpose

-Implement something very close to [`child_process`](http://nodejs.org/api/child_process.html) that continues to work after the parent goes away, and still be able to reconnect and get the data from the child as if it were your own.
+Implement something very close to [`child_process`](http://nodejs.org/api/child_process.html) that continues to work after the parent goes away and is still be able to reconnect and get the data from the child as if it were your own.

 ## use case